AMWA-TV/bcp-003/best-practice-authorisation.md

 ##### pri

 The DNS-SD advertisement MUST include a TXT record with key 'pri' and an integer value.
-Servers MAY additionally present a matching priority via the DNS-SD SRV record 'priority' and 'weight' as defined in (RFC 2782)[RFC-2782].
+Servers MAY additionally present a matching priority via the DNS-SD SRV record 'priority' and 'weight' as defined in [RFC 2782][RFC-2782].
 The TXT record should be used in favour of the SRV priority and weight where these values differ, in order to overcome issues in the Bonjour and Avahi implementations.
 Values 0 to 99 correspond to an active NMOS Authorization Server API (zero being the highest priority).
 Values 100+ are reserved for development work to avoid colliding with a live system.

 ### Authorization Server Public Key

 The Authorization Server MUST provide all public keys used for signing tokens at the `certs` endpoint of the API.
 The Authorization Server MAY present more than one key on this endpoint, with each key being an entry in an array.

-All public keys must be presented using the text representation used by The Secure Shell (SSH) Public Key File Format in [RFC 4716](RFC-4716).
+All public keys must be presented using the text representation used by The Secure Shell (SSH) Public Key File Format in [RFC 4716][RFC-4716].
 Each public key presented will be one entry in the array provided by the `certs` endpoint.

 Resource Servers SHOULD seek to fetch public keys from the Authorization Server at least once every hour.
 Resource Servers MUST vary their retrieval interval at random by up to at least one minute to avoid overloading the Authorization Server due to Resource